top of page

 Children are usually surrounded by constant movement — school schedules, extracurriculars, screens, and social expectations.
 Winter naturally presses pause on some of that busyness.

-• Children focus longer
+• Focus longer

-• Conversations feel less rushed
+• Engage in conversations that feel less rushed

 This quieter pace supports deeper listening and comprehension, especially for young readers.